 Hybrid vegetables are the result of selective crosspollination to produce a desired trait.
 There are many good hybrid plants on the market that produce great vegetables.
 My grandfather swears by his Better Boy tomatoes.

 However, hybrids are only good for one year because the seeds are of poor quality due to the plant reverting back to it’s parent’s traits – it will not produce the same plant as the original hybrid.
 The seed may produce a plant, but it isn’t true to the original plant.

 If you want to be able to seed last year’s harvest and get the same or better plant for the next season, you will need heirloom vegetables.
-Like the name infers, many heirloom varieties have been passed down for generations and have been tried true.
-Heirlooms will not get as big and pretty as hybrids but will be a much tastier vegetable.
+Like the name implies, many heirloom varieties have been passed down for generations.
+Thus they are tried and true varieties.

 Organic plants are grown with only natural fertilizers and pesticides, as apposed to growing plants in chemicals.
 Our family has chickens, which readily produce manure, a excellent fertilizer.
 It is also great to have a compost pile near your house to discard your natural waste.